ublue-os/website/docs/images/bazzite/FAQ.md

 ## How does updating to a new Fedora point release work?

 Your system should automatically update when our new builds based on that new point release are ready on Desktop images, and Steam Deck images should update to the new release when you update in Game Mode.
-Bazzite usually aims for the same day when the new Fedora releases.
+Bazzite usually aims for the same day when the new Fedora Linux version releases.

 Advanced users can test early builds by [rebasing](/images/bazzite/FAQ/#i-think-i-installed-the-wrong-bazzite-image-do-i-have-to-reinstall) to a beta image when avaliable at their own risk.

-## Do I have to reboot after every system update or layering a package?
+## Do I have to reboot after every system update or layering a package (with rpm-ostree)?

 No, but the upgrade won't apply until the next reboot and the package you layered to the image through `rpm-ostree` won't be there either.
 You can attempt to layer package without rebooting with `rpm-ostree install --apply-live <package>` but sometimes this still requires a reboot depending on the package(s) you installed.

 ## How do I rollback a system update?

-Read Fedora's official [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/updates-upgrades-rollbacks/#rolling-back) on this.
-You can pin your current deployment with `sudo ostree admin pin 0` in a host terminal.
-You can also rollback in the GRUB menu by choosing the previous boot entry.
+You can rollback in the GRUB menu by choosing the previous boot entry.
 Your personal files will NOT be affected by this, and you can still update to the newest builds on older system builds.

 !!!
 Note
     Steam Deck/HTPC/Handheld PC images do not show the GRUB menu by default, so when you boot up your device press "B" on the Steam Deck or <kbd>Esc</kbd> on a physical keyboard for it to appear.

+You can pin your current deployment with `sudo ostree admin pin 0` in a host terminal for a backup save state of your current deployment.

+**For advanced users**: We also offer specific builds from the last 90 days that you can rebase to, but you will have to rebase back to `:latest` once you want to upgrade.

+Read Fedora's official [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/updates-upgrades-rollbacks/#rolling-back) on the topic of rolling back.

 ## How do I disable automatic updates for system, Flatpaks, and Distrobox containers?